shoyer/cyordereddict/README.rst

     * The ``inspect`` module does not work on ``cyorderedddict.OrderedDict`` methods.
-    * Extension types use slots intead of dictionariess, so you cannot add custom attributes without making a subclass (e.g., ``OrderedDict.foo = 'bar'`` will fail).
+    * Extension types use slots intead of dictionaries, so you cannot add custom attributes without making a subclass (e.g., ``OrderedDict.foo = 'bar'`` will fail).